Last Updated on February 4, 2024

 Whether or not you choose cheap drugstore makeup or more expensive versions that claim to be all-natural, every type of makeup sits on the top of your skin and clogs your pores.

-Of course, cheaper types of makeups are often made with toxic chemicals that can cause inflammation, reactions and breakouts.
-However, even the best makeups can eventually lead to clogged pores, blackheads, whiteheads and redness.
+Of course, cheaper types of makeup are often made with toxic chemicals that can cause inflammation, reactions, and breakouts.
+However, even the best makeup can eventually lead to clogged pores, blackheads, whiteheads, and redness.

 7 Reasons to Not Wear Makeup

 Now that you know the down-and-dirty side of makeup, you will want to know more about the positives of going makeup-free, even for only a few days every week.

 1. Going makeup-free is better for your skin.